-Noted for its red stems in winter the Dogwood (Cornus sanguinea) is a deciduous plant with a mid green ribbed leaf.
+Noted for its red stems in winter the Dogwood (Cornus sanguinea) is a deciduous plant with a mid green ribbed slightly pointed leaf.
 The Dogwood produces clusters of white flowers in spring turning to small black berries in winter.
-Dogwood hedging also gives a good autumn colour when its leaves turn yellow.
+Dogwood hedging also gives a good autumn colour when its leaves turn a fiery yellow.

 The Dogwood hedge plant is easy to grow and enjoys wet conditions.
 To maintain the bright red stems Dogwood plants should be cut hard back in the spring.